GlobalArtInc/discord.js-v14-ts-starter/README.md

 # Discord v14 Typescript Starter

+# Deprecated
+**The current bot structure is deprecated.
+In my opinion, the current implementations by many developers are a complete mess.
+I recommend using a framework; the best option is [NestJS](https://nestjs.com) and the [NestCord](https://github.com/GlobalArtInc/nestcord) module.**

 A quick-start template for Discord.js v14 in Typescript that contains handling for commands, events, and interactions!

 # Installation